Jodburton/jodburton.github.io/Pineapple_Tracker.md

 Ensuring that the dashboard was responsive across various screen sizes required a deep dive into the nitty-gritty of CSS and JavaScript.
 This was a valuable lesson in frontend development that I had to learn.

 ## Conclusion
-The Pineapple Express Portfolio Dashboard is more than just a product; it's a journey.
+The Portfolio Dashboard is more than just a product; it's a journey.
 It encapsulates the challenges I faced, the skills I honed, and the knowledge I acquired.
 From backend algorithms to frontend aesthetics, from Python loops to CSS classes, every line of code has been a step in my learning journey.
 This dashboard is a portfolio not just of financial assets, but also of my skills, challenges, and triumphs.